wc082025-cyber/DoDProject/plan.md

     What i need to get a grip on today or soon, is difficult to explain, because I dont know how to.

+    Thursday 9/11
+    Still getting a grasp on things.
+I still struggle.
+But Im learning.
+    Finding that hjerterom for stille studender is the place i code best.
+No distractions there. still struggling with the fundementals like syntax, operators control structures and such.
+But its a path Im not willing to give.
+    I have made progress in my game.
+I have a clear route to where I want it to go.
+Just trying to learn from the AI and not copy it, changing keywords the AI gives me to my own, but i make mistakes like we all do.
+I hope i get more done tomorrow before innlevering.
+My brain dont understand english very well at the end of the day.

 # pseudocode

     ```csharp